Essential Tulum Packing List

 Pants & Leggings

-You probably won’t want to wear pants or leggings in Tulum, but you’ll be glad to have them on the plane or on the bus from Cancun.
-I always pack a pair of Lululemon Align leggings (or this CRZ yoga dupe) just for this purpose.
+You won’t want to wear pants or leggings in Tulum, but you’ll be glad to have them on the flight to Mexico and on the bus from Cancun to Tulum (my preferred way to travel from the Cancun Airport to Playa del Carmen OR to Tulum).
+I always pack a pair of these CRZ yoga pants just for this purpose.

 Bugs can be a problem in Tulum, too, so having a pair of loose cotton or linen pants is a convenient way to limit itchy bites.